-Millions of Americans on Saturday will try their luck at winning the record-breaking $700 million Powerball jackpot.
-The odds of taking home the largest U.S. lottery jackpot in history are one in 292.2 million, officials said.
+Millions of Americans on Wednesday will try their luck at winning a $700 million Powerball jackpot.
+The odds of taking home the second largest U.S. lottery jackpot in history are one in 292.2 million, officials said.

-“You’re far more likely to die at a trip to the Grand Canyon than win the Powerball,” Amram Shapiro, a strategic statistician and author of The Book of Odds, told TIME.
-“That’s the scale of all of this.
+“You’re far more likely to die at a trip to the Grand Canyon than win the Powerball,” Amram Shapiro, a strategic statistician and author of The Book of Odds, told TIME in January 2016, when the jackpot hit $1.5 billion.
+"That’s the scale of all of this.
 It’s fascinating.
 They’re buying a dream.”
-The 65-year-old from Massachusetts drew from a research trove of more than 400,000 statements of probability to write the 2014 reference source of statistics on everyday life.
+Shapiro, of Massachusetts, drew from a research trove of more than 400,000 statements of probability to write the 2014 reference source of statistics on everyday life.

 “There’s a point of view that says people who buy lottery tickets are being foolish because the expected return on their investment is so poor,” Shapiro said.
 “But at the same time there is a kind of mass phenomenon that attracts people.
 What you’re really paying for is the right to dream about what it would be like to have your life utterly transformed by money.”